 Morning walks with the horses in Hyde Park

 It is a wonderful time to enjoy the peace and quiet, and start your day.
-Here is my guide to finding Spring in London this March in the London parks;
+Here is my guide to finding Spring in London in the London parks and around west London;

 Spring | Kensington Gardens

-Home to the Duke and Duchess of Cambridge, the pond in front of Kensington Palace is always worth a walk-up.
+London home to the Prince and Princess of Wales, the pond in front of Kensington Palace is always worth a walk-up.
 You have the statue of a young Princess Victoria to your left in front of the Palace, and the beautiful pond to the right.

 Kensington Palace Garden in springtime 2021